siddh2010/oakridge/README.md

 11. rails db:seed
 12. rails s

--open google chrome for best results and the url is localhost:3000 THE INSTRUCTIONS BELOW ARE APPLICABLE TO BOTH LIVE AND LOCLALLY HOSTED VLEARN PLATFORM Login crededntials-: superadmin credentials-: email- admin@admin.com    password- password organization admin-:   email- org@admin.com      password- password to sign in as a tutor, click login on home page and at bottom of page click sign  in with googleoauth2 (ENSURE THAT LIVE LINK HAS HTTPS)
+    open google chrome for best results and the url is localhost:3000

+   THE INSTRUCTIONS BELOW ARE APPLICABLE TO BOTH LIVE AND LOCLALLY HOSTED VLEARN PLATFORM

+       Login crededntials-: superadmin credentials-:

+         email- admin@admin.com    password- password

+      organization admin-:   email- org@admin.com      password- password

+           to sign in as a tutor, click login on home page and at bottom of page click sign  in with googleoauth2 (ENSURE THAT LIVE LINK HAS HTTPS)

 How to add learners as an NGO/school-:

 1. Using the organization admin login credentials, log in to vlearn 2.Click on enrolled users in the right corner
 3. Click new learner